 Propagating a spiderwort plant is an easy, rewarding process for experienced and novice gardeners alike.
 Spiderwort plants are desirable for their unique, brightly colored flowers and can be propagated from stem cuttings.
 To propagate spiderwort, you will need a pair of sharp scissors or pruning shears, rooting hormone powder, and a pot with well-draining soil.

-See also What is Senecio Plant
+See also What is Star Cactus Plant

 Begin by taking several 4-5 inch stem cuttings from the parent plant.
 Remove all but the top two sets of leaves to reduce water loss, and then dip the ends of the cuttings into rooting hormone powder to encourage root growth.
 Plant each cutting in its own pot filled with moistened soil, making sure to press down lightly around the base of each cutting to ensure good contact with the soil.